-- the extent to which the residency program is meeting its stated mission, goals, and objectives. - 25.
+- 22. Assessment Measures: Residency programs must post the aggregate organizational data (as defined by the CAATE) on the residency program's home page or a direct link to the data must be on the residency program's home webpage. - 23.
+Collect the Data: Residency programs must obtain data to determine all identified residency program outcomes. - 24.
+Data Analysis: Residency programs must analyze the outcomes data to determine the extent to which the residency program is meeting its stated mission, goals, and objectives. - 25.
 Action Plan: The results of the data analysis are used to develop a plan for continual residency program improvement.
-This plan must: - a.
-Develop targeted goals and action plans if the residency program and resident learning outcomes are not met; and - b.
+This plan must: - Develop targeted goals and action plans if the residency program and resident learning outcomes are not met; and - b.
 State the specific timelines for reaching those outcomes; and - c.
 Identify the person(s) responsible for those action steps; and - d.
 Provide evidence of periodic updating of action steps as they are met or circumstances change.